hackclub/maxday/README.md

     author: 'your first name, same as filename'
     ---

-Check out this [Mingjie's card](https://github.com/hackclub/maxday/blob/master/cards/mingjie.md) as an example of how to write one.
+Check out [Mingjie's card](https://github.com/hackclub/maxday/blob/master/cards/mingjie.md) as an example of how to write one, or view the [instructions page](https://maxday.hackclub.com/instructions).

 ## Site Setup